ffraniel/NorthcodersNewsFE/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+You will need a back-end running to provide the JSON for us to render.
+To do so either use the currently deployed https://vast-tundra-92428.herokuapp.com/ version or go to https://github.com/ffraniel/BE-northcoders-news and follow the instructions to install the back end locally and run it.

+This React app runs on localhost:5000 to accommodate the back end running on localhost:3000.

 ### Prerequisites